Learn quantum computing with the Quantum Katas

 - Jupyter Notebooks running on your local machine

 What can I learn with the Quantum Katas?

-Here is a summary of the main topics covered in the Quantum Katas.
+Explore the basics and fundamentals of quantum computing or dive deeper into quantum algorithms and protocols.
 We recommend you to follow this learning path in the beginning to make sure you have a solid grasp on the fundamental concepts of quantum computing.
 Of course, you can skip the topics you're comfortable with, such as complex arithmetic, and learn the algorithms in any order you want.

 Introduction to quantum computing concepts

 |Complex arithmetic||This tutorial explains some of the mathematical background required to work with quantum computing, such as imaginary and complex numbers.|